wso2/docs-choreo-dev/en/pe-docs/docs/devops/cd-pipelines/submit-and-manage-environment-promotion-approval-requests.md

 In Choreo, when an administrator or platform engineer [configures the Environment Promotion workflow to require approval](../../governance/workflows/configure-approvals-for-choreo-workflows.md), you must submit a request to obtain approval to promote the deployment to a critical environment.

-Upon submitting a promotion approval request, Choreo notifies all authorized assignees via email about the [review request](../../governance/approvals/review-workflow-approval-requests.md).
-When an authorized assignee approves or rejects the request, you will receive an email with details of the decision.
+When you submit a promotion approval request, Choreo notifies all authorized reviewers via email.
+Once an authorized reviewer approves or rejects the request, you will receive an email with the decision details.
+See [Review Workflow Approval Requests](../../governance/approvals/review-workflow-approval-requests.md) for more information on workflow approval request reviews.

 ## Request approval for environment promotion